-With CI Direct Investing, you get access to a dedicated financial advisor that can help you with financial planning.
+With CI Direct Investing, you get access to a dedicated financial advisor who can help you with financial planning.

-They offer two sets of portfolios: the usual low-cost ETFs common with robo-advisors and private investment portfolios that hold mortgages, real estates and other alternative assets.
+They offer two sets of portfolios: the usual low-cost ETFs common with robo-advisors and private investment portfolios that hold mortgages, real estate and other alternative assets.

 Management Fees: 0.35% – 0.60% (Tiered).
 Pricing starts at 0.60% for the first $150,000 deposits; 0.40% for the next $350,000; and 0.35% for amounts above $500,000